Skip to main content

 For example, therapies aimed at improving metabolic health and body composition often utilize peptides that belong to the category of growth hormone secretagogues (GHS).
 These molecules, such as Ipamorelin and CJC-1295, work by stimulating the pituitary gland.
 They are often administered together in a synergistic stack.

-CJC-1295 provides a steady elevation of levels, while Ipamorelin mimics the natural pulsatile release of growth hormone, creating a powerful and sustained effect on metabolism, fat loss, and muscle preservation.
+CJC-1295 provides a steady elevation of growth hormone levels, while Ipamorelin mimics the natural pulsatile release of growth hormone, creating a powerful and sustained effect on metabolism, fat loss, and muscle preservation.
 Understanding this synergy is key to appreciating the sophistication of modern peptide protocols.

 The efficacy of peptide therapy is rooted in the selection of specific molecules and protocols designed to modulate targeted biological pathways.